mideko/Homebridge-KAKU/README.md

 # Homebridge-KAKU
-home bridge module for KlikAanKlikUit / CoCo / Trust ICS-2000
+homebridge module for KlikAanKlikUit / CoCo / Trust ICS-2000

 Building on the great work of Youri Dijk.